Overview

 | 60% | 1.67 |

-Use the ROAS Calculator to enter your gross margin and instantly see your break-even threshold and profitability at your current ROAS.
+The ROAS Calculator takes your gross margin and instantly shows your break-even threshold and profitability at your current ROAS.

 Note: break-even ROAS covers only the cost of goods.
-It does not include overhead, salaries, or other operating expenses.
+It doesn't include overhead, salaries, or other operating expenses.
 Set your target ROAS higher than break-even to ensure overall profitability.

 Step 4: Calculate ROAS by Campaign, Ad Group, and Keyword

 Running the formula at the account level hides performance differences between campaigns.
-Calculate ROAS at each level:
+Calculate ROAS at each level instead.

 | Campaign | Spend (Rs) | Revenue (Rs) | ROAS |